Blockchain-Group-2/CrypChar-Frontend/README.md

-Version 2 of CryptoCharity Blockchain Project
+Version 2 of CryptoCharity Blockchain Project, reuploaded all previous code.

 Uses contract at /Smart Contract/contract.sol, which is deployed through web3.py